Tiramisu-Compiler/tiramisu/README.md

-## Trying Tutorials, Tests and Documentation
+## Tutorials, Tests and Documentation
 #### Run Tutorials

 To run all the tutorials, assuming you are in the build/ directory